fortunatopt/AddingSwaggerDotNet/README.md

+# SwaggerSwagger

+##### It Is Easy To Add Swagger To A .Net Stardard Web Api

 Add the Swashbuckle NuGet package:

-Right click on Reference > select Manage NuGet Packages > In new window select "Browse" > Search by "Swashbuckle" and click on "Install".
+Right click on References > Manage NuGet Packages

 OR

 Tools > NuGet Package Manager > Manage NuGet Packages for Solution...

-Search by "Swashbuckle" and click on "Install".
+Click on Browse, and then search by "Swashbuckle", and click "Install"

+This will add Swagger to your project, and automatically generate the SwaggerUI by going here: http(s)://{your url}/swagger